• Skip to primary navigation

 Cutting the duck in this way means that everyone can have some white meat (breast) and some dark (legs).

-However you decide to carve it, just make sure to cover the duck with the delicious cherry sauce!
+However you decide to carve it, be sure to cover the duck with the delicious cherry sauce!

 What are the cooking times for duck?